bedhededdy/nescle/README.md

  You can contact me at the email address <edward.pinkston@gmail.com>

  ## License
- This software is licensed under the GNU Public License version 3 (GPLv3).
+ This software is licensed under the GNU General Public License version 3 (GPLv3).
 See [LICENSE.txt](LICENSE.txt) for more information.